yegor256/blog/_posts/2016/mar/2016-03-08-pimp-up-your-resume.md

 "managing 300+ AWS nodes" or
 "building mobile apps" it's better to say
 "created 300+ AWS nodes infrastructure" or
-"built a few mobile apps".
+"built a few mobile apps."

 ## ACM, IEEE, JUG, and Other Memberships